-During the first quarter of 2017, the Company completed an equity offering, detailed in Note 9 to the financial statements, which resulted in proceeds of \$7.0 million before fees and expenses.
-After deducting financial institution discounts and fees, and other expenses of the offerings, the Company realized net proceeds of approximately \$6.3 million
+During the first quarter of 2017, the Company completed an equity offering, detailed in Note 9 to the financial statements, which resulted in gross proceeds of \$7.0 million and approximately \$6.3 million after deducting fees and expenses.
+In July 2017, the Company entered into a second \$7.0 million equity offering, in which the first tranche of \$3.5 million closed on July 12, 2017, and in which a second tranche of \$3.5 million is subject to shareholder approval and expected to close late in September of 2017 (see footnote 11).

 The accompanying financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
 The Company has suffered recurring losses from operations and negative cash flows from operating activities.
-At March 31, 2017, the Company had an accumulated deficit of \$181.7 million.
-The Company held cash and cash equivalents of \$6.9 million as of March 31, 2017.
-The Company believes that these resources and the cash to be generated from expected product sales will be sufficient to meet its projected operating requirements into the fourth quarter of 2017.
+At June 30, 2017, the Company had an accumulated deficit of \$184.9 million.
+The Company held cash and cash equivalents of \$3.6 million as of June 30, 2017.
+The Company believes that these resources, cash proceeds from the second 2017 equity offering, and the cash to be generated from expected product sales will be sufficient to meet its projected operating requirements into the second quarter of 2018.
 The Company continues to face significant challenges and uncertainties and, as a result, the Company's available capital resources may be consumed more rapidly than currently expected due to (a) decreases in sales of the Company's products and the uncertainty of future revenues; (b) changes the Company may make to the business that affect ongoing operating expenses; (c) changes the Company may make in its business strategy; (d) regulatory developments affecting the Company's existing products and products under development; (e) changes the Company may make in its research and development spending plans; and (f) other items affecting the Company's forecasted level of expenditures and use of cash resources.
-Accordingly, the Company will need to raise additional funds to support its operating and capital needs in the fourth quarter of 2017 and beyond.
+Accordingly, the Company will need to raise additional funds to support its operating and capital needs in the second quarter of 2018 and beyond.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 The Company intends to obtain additional funding through public or private financing, collaborative arrangements with strategic partners, or through additional credit lines or other debt financing sources to increase the funds available to fund operations.
-However, the Company may not be able to secure such financing in a timely manner or on favorable terms, if at all.
-Furthermore, if the Company issues equity or debt securities to raise additional funds, its existing stockholders may experience dilution, and the new equity or debt securities may have rights, preferences and privileges senior to those of the Company's existing stockholders.
+However, the Company may not be able to secure such financing in a timely manner or on favorable terms, if at all, Furthermore, if the Company issues equity or debt securities to raise additional funds, its existing stockholders may experience dilution, and the new equity or debt securities may have rights, preferences and privileges senior to those of the Company's existing stockholders.
 If the Company raises additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to its products or proprietary technologies, or grant licenses on terms that are not favorable to the Company.
 Without additional funds, the Company may be forced to delay, scale back or eliminate some of its sales and marketing efforts, research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue its operations.
 If any of these events occurs, the Company's ability to achieve its development and commercialization goals would be adversely affected.